Salmon Bowls

 This post may contain affiliate links.
 See my disclosure policy.

-This easy salmon bowl recipe piles delicately cooked salmon over a bed of fluffy rice, crisp veggies, and an addictive spicy mayo sauce.
-Every element of this bowl is picture- perfect, and you’ll love how easy it is to make!
+My easy salmon bowl recipe piles juicy, perfectly cooked salmon over a bed of fluffy rice, crisp veggies, and a spicy mayo drizzle.
+It’s healthy, filling, and surprisingly easy to make – ideal for a quick and satisfying weeknight dinner.

-I could eat salmon every day if I could afford it, but even too much of a good thing can get boring after a while (unless it’s firecracker salmon or stuffed salmon).
+I could eat salmon every day if I could afford it, but even too much of a good thing can get boring after a while.
 That’s why I decided to get creative with this spicy salmon bowl recipe.

 • Bursting with flavor.
 The salmon alone is irresistible, but when you couple it with fluffy rice, fresh veggies, creamy avocado, and spicy mayo, you get a combination of textures and flavors that’s to die for.

 • Healthy.
-Salmon is a lean protein filled with healthy omega-3 fatty acids, and the veggies add an extra fiber boost.
+Salmon is a lean protein rich in healthy omega-3 fatty acids, and the veggies provide an extra fiber boost.

 • Great hot or cold.
-When I make my salmon rice bowls fresh, I prefer the salmon and rice to be warm, but it tastes just as great the next day fresh out of the fridge.
+When I make my salmon rice bowls fresh, I prefer the salmon and rice to be warm, but they taste just as great the next day, straight out of the fridge.

 • Endlessly customizable.
-My family loves it when I make these bowls because they can add whichever toppings they like, so we all don’t have to agree for once!
+My family loves it when I make these bowls because they can add whichever toppings they like, so we all don’t have to agree on one thing for once!

 salmon rice bowl.